 How a Cleanse Can Help

-Plan to do your cleanse for one to three days.
-Begin your cleanse in the morning with a large glass of water with a squirt of lemon or lime juice and 1–2 teaspoons of ground flaxseed.
-Choose a fruit-based beverage for breakfast, and either a vegetable soup or beverage for lunch and dinner.
-Following are some suggested recipes.
+Plan to do your cleanse from one to three days.
+Begin your day with 12–16 ounces of water with a squirt of lemon or lime juice and 1 teaspoon of ground flaxseed.
+Choose a breakfast, lunch, and dinner, and two in-between snacks/light meals.
+Some recipes are suggested later in this chapter.

 For your in-betweeners, you could also choose a blended drink of 1 celery, 1 cucumber, 1 cut-up orange, a small piece of fresh ginger, and water, or a few chunks of watermelon or other melon, or a handful of strawberries blended with water and ice.
 If using watermelon, do use the white area of the watermelon as well and add a squeeze of lemon or lime juice.
 Or, you could blend up a dollop of fat-free plain yogurt with cucumber and fresh dill, with water and ice.

 Gingerols are volatile oils in the gingerroot.
 Ginger has long been known to soothe stomach distress, and it is now believed that the gingerols may be responsible for destroying bad bacteria in the gut and helping more good bacteria to take hold.